Saint-Viateur-Clotilde-Raymond school

 Reimagining Saint-Viateur School: Preserving Heritage, Securing the Future, Where Tradition Meets Modernity

-It was important for the school administration to keep classes of the same grade level on the same floor in order to support academic success.
-The distribution of grade cycles on each level was carefully planned in collaboration with the school administration.
-Preschool classrooms were located on the ground floor to facilitate access to the schoolyard and shared services.
+School administration made it a priority to keep all classes of the same grade on a single floor — a deliberate strategy to support academic achievement.
+The layout of grade cycles across each level was developed in close collaboration with school leadership.
+Preschool classrooms are located at ground level for easy access to the courtyard and shared amenities.

-The learning hub features a perimeter curtain wall offering views of the wooded roundabout and the forecourt.
-Built-in benches at the base of the curtain wall allow children to nestle in while reading in the library.
-Playful, custom-designed furniture in the form of a small cabin separates the librarian’s area from the children’s zone, providing storage for graphic novels while concealing a structural bracing element within its triangular form.
+The library and learning hub is wrapped in curtain wall glazing, offering views onto the wooded roundabout and the entry forecourt.
+Seating built into the base of the curtain wall gives children a comfortable reading nook within the library.
+A custom furniture piece — designed in the shape of a small house — divides the librarian's work area from the children's zone, stores graphic novels, and conceals a structural bracing element within its triangular form.

 1 725 m2